connor4312/uoftdev-web-bootcamp/readme.md

  2. Only once: run `npm install && bower install && gulp`.
  3. Copy `config.example.js` to `config.js`, and change details as desired.
  3. Run `npm start` to boot the server.
 By default it is accessible on http://localhost:3000.

+### API

+Favorites are persisted in memory, per server instance.
+When the server is restarted, favorites are lost.
+Endpoints:

+ * `GET /search?query=cats` Returns a random image object for the query, containing data like `{favorite: boolean, id: integer, url: string, query: string}`.
+ * `GET /favorites` Returns a list of favorited image objects.
+ * `POST /favorites` Add a favorite.
+Expects the `id` and `query` of the image to be given in the POST body or as GET params.
+ * `DELETE /favorites` Removes a favorite.
+Expects the `id` and `query` of the image to be given in the POST body or as GET params.